kalpaj12/VS-Code-Builder/README.md

 1) Download MinGW.zip from the above link and extract it to your local disk C:

-  **Note:** Set MinGW\bin as path under environment variables.
+  **Note:** Set C:\MinGW\bin as path under environment variables.

-2) Under Windows folder of this repo, copy the .vscode folder along with the Input.txt and Output.txt files, to the folder where your C/C++ codes are present.
+2) Copy the .vscode folder along with the Input.txt and Output.txt files from this repo and paste it inside the folder where your C/C++ codes are present.
 Open this folder as workspace in vscode.

 3) On the given Input.txt file, provide your inputs.

-4) Finally, to build and run, use the keyboard shortcut command `ctrl+shift+b`, and select C++ builder.
+4) To build and run, use the keyboard shortcut command `ctrl+shift+b`, and select C++ builder.

 The output of the code corresponding to the inputs are saved in the Output.txt.